trailblazer/trailblazer.github.io/gems/reform/api.md

 Using `inherit:` here will extend the existing `songs` form with the `band_id` field.
 Note that this simply uses [representable's inheritance mechanism](https://github.com/apotonick/representable/#partly-overriding-properties).

-## Overriding Accessors

-You're free to override form accessors for presentation or coercion.

-    class SongForm < Reform::Form
-      property :title

-      def title
-        super.capitalize
-      end
-    end

-As always, use `super` for the original method.

-This can also be used to provide a default value.

-    def title
-      super || "not available"
-    end

 ## Forms In Modules

 To maximize reusability, you can also define forms in modules and include them in other modules or classes.